Last updated on March 23, 2023 by Wandering our World

 Outside of this, the canal area offers chic eateries, all-you-can-eat sushi, street art galore and vintage shops plus bars to enjoy the city’s lively aperitif culture.

 When it comes to museums, culture, urban scenes, shopping and exceptional cities, Italy is hard to beat.

-Croatia is a foodie’s paradise as each region of the country typically has its own delicacies and traditional dishes.
+Croatia is still a foodie’s paradise though, as each region of the country typically has its own delicacies and traditional dishes.

 The Croatian region of Dalmatia is particularly famous for its seafood centered dishes, and Octopus Salad is one of the areas most iconic meals.

 Black risotto – found throughout the country – is another seafood speciality and is a squid ink rice dish that is often accompanied with shellfish.